RenaldasZ/task/README.md

 ---

-## Task 4: Count the number of complete cycles in the data.
+## Task 4: Find the number of complete cycles Red-Yellow-Green-Yellow-Red in the data

 This script counts the number of complete cycles in the data, where a cycle is defined as the sequence: Red-Yellow-Green-Yellow-Red.